By Don Graber

 Generalized Anxiety Disorder (GAD) – People who suffer from this disorder experience excessive anxiety or worry about the things of everyday life in a way that causes distress or significant impairment in normal daily functioning.
 For a diagnosis of GAD to be made, feelings of anxiety must occur most days for six months.
 GAD sufferers may have feelings of restlessness or edginess, become easily fatigued, have difficulty concentrating or experience their mind going blank and experience irritability, muscle tension or sleep disturbances.

-Treatments for GAD include psychotherapy such as cognitive behaviour therapy to address patterns of thinking that lead to anxiety.
+Treatments for GAD include psychotherapy such as cognitive behavioural therapy to address patterns of thinking that lead to anxiety.
 Certain medications may also be of help.

 Panic Disorder – The hallmark of this disorder is sudden, terrifying and often unexpected panic attacks.
 There are a number of symptoms that may accompany these attacks: an elevated heart rate or a pounding heartbeat, sweating, trembling or shaking, the feeling of being short of breath or being unable to breathe, a sensation of choking, chest pain or discomfort, nausea or abdominal distress, dizziness, lightheadedness, or feeling faint, feelings that one is not experiencing reality or is detached from oneself, fear of losing control or going insane, a sense of doom or imminent death, numbness or tingling sensations, and chills or hot flushes.